damianhakert/damianhakert.github.io/source/posts/2016-04-14-feature-highlight-move-issues.html.md

 In [8.6][releasepost] we added a feature allowing you to move issues between projects.

-If you have your team working on several projects, it's not unusual to have an issue added to the wrong issue tracker.
-Now, when that happens you can opt to move it to the right project.
+If you work on multiple projects, it's possible to accidentally create an issue in the wrong issue tracker.
+It's a seemingly simple mistake that is easy to miss.
+Let's say you don't catch it right away and you do a decent amount of work on the wrong project.
+Now, your "seemingly simple" mistake just became a bigger one.
+We've all been in this position before.
+With our 8.6 release, we want to avoid the panic that can be cause with creating an issue in the wrong project.
+Now, if you create an issue in the wrong project, you can easily move it to the right one.

 <!-- more -->

 ![Move issues between projects](/images/8_6/move-issue.png)

-The original issue will be copied, closed and referenced, making sure nothing or no one will be confused with the move.
+When you move the issue, the original issue will be copied, closed, and then referenced.
+This process makes sure nothing is lost in the move.

-If you were subscribed to the issue, you'll also get a notification that the image was moved, with a link to the new location.
+Additionally, anyone who is subscribed to the issue will get a notification that the image was moved, with a link to the new location.
 This will, of course, depend on your notification settings.